 At some point Melissa had met and became romantically involved with a luckless drug dealer who ended up going to prison for a long stretch.
 She dutifully waited for him, his things packed (more like piled) alongside her own at Preston’s house.
 But when he was released, he returned home across the Atlantic without a second glance, never having contacted the pining Melissa.

 Cut to 2012: through some great effort, Melissa ventured back into society just around the time that the campaign against AHFs Measure B was in full swing.
-Though she still had trouble getting places on time, sand missed the chartered bus, she did manage to make it to a protest march that started on Hollywood Blvd.
+Though she still had trouble getting places on time — consequently missing the chartered bus — she did manage to make it to a protest march that started on Hollywood Blvd.

 It was around this time that Melissa began giving away her ex’s things, including his coke stash, which she turned over to the ape-ish porn PA (and sometime companion) Shelley Bartolini.
 She would (and continues to) feign friendship with Bartolini, but would confide to others that he had been dropped on his head as a baby.
 Anyone who has ever tried to converse with this gorilla would instantly accept the story as true.

-Melissa’s mood swings and jealous, vitriolic attacks were jarring, and reportedly it was Bartolini who would in time give Melissa the nickname “bananas”.
+Melissa’s mood swings and jealous, vitriolic attacks continued to be jarring, and reportedly it was Bartolini who would in time give Melissa the apt nickname “bananas.”

 In Part Two, “Methlissa”, Hill makes enemies, is displaced, and turns to social media to channel her anger and drug-fueled paranoid conspiracy theories.
 We will meet Todd Bridges of “Different Strokes”, Scott Baio of “Charles in Charge”, and others as our tragic tale continues.